EugeneGIS/AGDAbook/docs/04-KDE.md

 It follows that events are spatially clustered within the range of distances at which $K(s)$ assumes vales higher than this area, while they are spatially dispersed for lower values.
 The temporal K-function $K(t)$ is defined in the same way as for the spatial case, with the time-based intensity and the time length replacing the spatial parameters.

-The **spatio-temporal K-function,** $K(s,t)$ can be considered as a bivariate function where space and time represent the two variables of the equation.
+The **space-time K-function,** $K(s,t)$ can be considered as a bivariate function where space and time represent the two variables of the equation.
 It is defined as the number of further events occurring within a distance $r$ and time $t$ from an arbitrary event.

 #### Spatio-temporal interaction

-If there is no space--time interaction, $K(s,t)$ is equal to the product of the purely spatial and purely temporal K-function.
+If there is no space-time interaction, $K(s,t)$ is equal to the product of the purely spatial and purely temporal K-function.
 Inversely, if space and time interact generating clusters, the difference between these two values is positive [$D(s,t)=K(s,t)-K(s)*K(t)$].

-Thus, we can use the perspective 3D-plot of the function $D(s,t)$ to obtain a first diagnostic of space--time clustering: positive values indicate an interaction between these two variables at a well-detectable spatio-temporal scale.
+Thus, we can use the perspective 3D-plot of the function $D(s,t)$ to obtain a first diagnostic of space-time clustering: positive values indicate an interaction between these two variables at a well-detectable spatio-temporal scale.

 ### Kernel density estimator

 The Kernel Density Estimator (KDE) is a non-parametric descriptor tool widely applied in GIS-science to elaborate smoothed density surfaces from spatial variables.
-A kernel function $K$ allows weighing up the contribution of each event, based on the relative distance of neighbouring to the target.
+A kernel function $K$ allows weighing up the contribution of each event, based on the relative distance of neighboring to the target.
 The parameter $h$, called bandwidth, controls the smoothness of the estimated kernel density.
 Finally, the kernel density function $f_h(x)$ is estimated by summing all the kernel functions $K$ computed at each point location $x$ and dividing the result by the total number of events ($n$): $$f_h(x) = \frac{1}{nh}\sum_{i=j}^{n}K(\frac{x-x_i}{h})$$

 The time extension of the kernel density estimator (@nakaya_visualising_2010) allows to compute the **three-dimensional kernel density estimator** which includes the spatio-temporal dimensions.

 In the present case study we apply a quadratic weighting kernel function, which is an approximation to the Gaussian kernel.
-Regarding the bandwidth's value, we prose to consider the results of the spatio-temporal K-function as an indicator.
+Regarding the bandwidth's value, we propose to consider the results of the spatio-temporal K-function as an indicator.
 Indeed, the distance values showing a maximum cluster behavior over the displayed perspective $D(s,t)$ plot can be attributed to the $h$-value, minimizing the problem of under- or over-smoothing due to an arbitrary choice of the bandwidth.

+## Computing lab: spatio-temporal clustering

-## Load the libraries
+### Load the libraries

 Fist you have to load the following libraries:

--   **splancs**: for display and analysis of spatial point pattern data.
+-   **splancs**: for display and analysis of spatial point pattern data
 -   **sf**: Support for simple features, a standardized way to encode spatial vector data
 -   **ggplot2**: A system for 'declaratively' creating graphics
 -   **sp**: Classes and methods for spatial data